mathieucarbou/MycilaDataLogger/docs/index.md

 - Connect 5V input pint to the remote ESP32 5V or VIN pin
 - Connect RX/TX as per table above

+**Notes**:

+- For now, you can only read the remote ESP32 TX0 logs, not send data to it.
+  So the TX pin connection (going to RX0 on remote ESP32) is optional.

 ## Usage

 On first boot the device creates an access point to configure WiFi or stay in AP mode.